 Elon's student radio station began in 1978.
 It has a number of paid positions on its executive staff.
 Its signal reaches as far as Greensboro, N.C., to the west and Durham, N.C., to the east and is broadcast 24 hours a day.
 Select staff members attend such national conferences as the annual National Association of Broadcasters meetings and the College Media Association conference.
 The group's adviser is Bryan Baker.

 Elon's yearbook was founded in 1913 and is named for the first three literary societies on campus.
 It traditionally carries sections covering Student Life, People, Sports, Organizations, Arts, Study Abroad and Academics.
-The fall 2013 edition will be the 98th edition, and it covers the 2012-13 academic year.
-The books are distributed free to students.
+The fall 2015 edition will be the publication's 100th edition, and it covers the 2014-15 academic year.
 The group employs several student editors, and its adviser is Randy Piland.